 When the password function is enabled, you see this screen when you plug in and turn on the projector:

-Use the numeric keypad to enter a four digit password.
+Hold down the Num button and use the numeric keypad to enter the four digit password.

 The password screen closes and projection begins.

 If projection does not begin, check the following: